How To Test For A Gas Leak

-When gas leaks from a pipe, it releases a hissing noise that is very distinctive and easy to detect.
+When gas leaks from a pipe, it releases a hissing noise that is very distinctive and easy to detect gas leaks.
 If you hear it, check all the rooms and search where the noise is the loudest.
 Once you spot the leaking gas appliance, you can apply soapy water to detect the exact location of the gas leak since bubbles will fizz near the leak.

-Modern houses are equipped with sensors and devices capable of instantly detecting gas leaks.
+Modern houses have sensors and devices capable of instantly detecting gas leaks.
 These devices can detect both LPG and natural gas without any hassle.
 Additionally, you can sync the devices with your phone to get timely updates whenever the device detects a leak.

 Also, these devices are incredibly convenient since they are lightweight and easy to install.

 Once again, you will need to rely on your eyes since this test requires your utmost concentration.
 In general, the flame should have a blue colouration.
 However, if you notice the flames have a yellow or red colouration, there is a high chance of a gas leak.
 The flames will react the same way if carbon monoxide is present in the room.